marratj/containers-introduction/PITCHME.md

 ### Instead, in Linux, there are the concepts of

-@fa(arrow-down)

 +++
 # Namespaces

-### Used to separate resources from each other
+ - Used to separate resources from each other

-Each resource only sees other resources if they are in the same namespace
+ - Each resource only sees other resources if they are in the same namespace

 +++